ranganathanlab/pySCA/docs/source/SCA_G.rst

-Print the sector positions, in a format suitable for pyMol, and create a pyMol session (in the Outputs directory) with the sectors (and decomposition into independent components) as seperate objects.
+Print the sector positions, in a format suitable for pyMol, and create a pyMol session (in the output directory) with the sectors (and decomposition into independent components) as seperate objects.

 .. code:: python3